Buy portions of your electricity from a TVA program that generates power from clean,

 your monthly bill or as many blocks as you like for $4 per block each.
 The cost

 per block won't change with your monthly usage.
-Commercial and industrial customers
+Commercial and industrial members

 can purchase multiple block minimums based on their electric use as defined by the